Arkaeriit/reflet/README.md

 R13 or CR is the comparison register.
 This register is updated by logical operations and its Boolean value is used for conditional jumps.
 Its reset value is every bit set to 1.
 ### Program counter
 R14 or PC is the program counter.
 It contains the address of the current address.
 It can also be used to jump to a specific code address when forcefully modified by the user.
 Its reset value is 4.
-### Link register
+### Stack pointer
-R15 or LR is the link register.
-It is updated when doing a jump instruction to contain the address of the jump.
-Its reset value is 0.
+R15 or SP is the stack pointer.
+It is updated when doing pop or push instructions and it point toward an address in RAM.
+Its reset value is 0 but is should be initialised if you intend to use the stack.

 ## Instructions
 Here is a list of the instruction of an ASRM processor.